hoylabs/OpenDTU-OnBattery-docs/docs/firmware/howto/upgrade_8mb.md

 * ESP32 with 4 MB of flash memory using the `generic_esp32_4mb_no_ota` variant
   use the same new layout except that there is no `app1` partition.
 This is why there is no support for OTA updates when using this partition layout.
-This layout does, however, fit 4 MB of flash while also accomodating more space (the same amount as for devices with &ge;&nbsp;8 MB) for the firmware.
+This layout does, however, fit 4 MB of flash while also accommodating more space (the same amount as for devices with &ge;&nbsp;8 MB) for the firmware.

 See [#1025](https://github.com/hoylabs/OpenDTU-OnBattery/issues/1025) for